 Geometries that include non-linear curve interpolations that cannot be simplified (e.g., use of arcs in authoritative geometries),

-Geometries that have to be represented in a coordinate reference system that is not based on WGS 84 longitude/latitude (e.g. an authoritative national reference system),
+Geometries that have to be represented in a coordinate reference system (CRS) that is not based on WGS 84 longitude/latitude (e.g. an authoritative national reference system),

 Features that have more than one geometric property.